pkardas/notes/books/go/notes.md

 loop encounters a multibyte rune in a string, it converts the UTF-8 representation into a single 32-nit number and assigns it to the value.

-Every time teh `for-loop` iterates over your compound type, it copies the value from the compound type to the value variable.
+Every time the `for-loop` iterates over your compound type, it copies the value from the compound type to the value variable.

 SWITCH - like an `if` statement, you can declare a variable that is scoped to all the branches of the switch statement.